General advice for students, staff and visitors

 - Provide your journey and contact details up to 48 hours before you’re due to arrive in the UK, by completing the public health passenger locator form

-- The FCO travel advice is being kept under constant review.
-Travel disruption is still possible and national control measures may be brought in with little notice, so check the FCO travel guidance for specific information about the country you are travelling from before you depart.
+- The FCDO travel advice is being kept under constant review.
+Travel disruption is still possible and national control measures may be brought in with little notice, so check the FCDO travel guidance for specific information about the country you are travelling from before you depart.

 If you are a student or member of staff abroad (to study, for a work placement or a work-related trip) the expectation is that you would have applied for cover under the University’s Group Travel policy, via Travel Cert, which covers standard risks for travel.